GSA/search-gov-indexing/search_gov_spiders/README.md

     *       $ pip install scrapyd
     *       $ pip install git+https://github.com/scrapy/scrapyd-client.git

-2. Next, navigate to *search-gov-indexing-spider/scrapy_vs_scrutiny/search_gov_spiders/scrapyd_files* and start the server :
+2. Next, navigate to *search-gov-indexing-spider/search_gov_spiders/scrapyd_files* and start the server :

         $ scrapyd
     * Note: the repository where you start the server is arbitrary.
 It's simply where the logs and Scrapy project FEED destination will be.

-3. Navigate to *search-gov-indexing-spider/scrapy_vs_scrutiny/search_gov_spiders* and run this command to eggify the Scrapy project and deploy it to the Scrapyd server.:
+3. Navigate to *search-gov-indexing-spider/search_gov_spiders* and run this command to eggify the Scrapy project and deploy it to the Scrapyd server:

         $ scrapyd-deploy default

     * Note: This will simply deploy it to a local Scrapyd server.
-To add custom deployment endpoints, you navigate to the *search-gov-indexing-spider/scrapy_vs_scrutiny/search_gov_spiders/scrapy.cfg* file and add or customize endpoints.
+To add custom deployment endpoints, you navigate to the *search-gov-indexing-spider/search_gov_spiders/scrapy.cfg* file and add or customize endpoints.

         For instance, if you wanted local and production endpoints: